Is MyFICO just another gimmick for “free” credit scores? Or is it actually the best deal? Here’s my unbiased personal review.

 1 Free Trial Every 24 Months: Signing up for a free trial with MyFICO every few months sounds like a good idea, right?
 Well that’s what I was thinking too, but unfortunately that won’t be possible.
 You can only participate in the free trial once every 24 months.

-Only Experian Is Included: What’s included in the Score Watch price is Equifax and you only get to run 2 reports with them per year.
-To run a TransUnion report you have to pay $19.95.
+Only Equifax Is Included: What’s included in the Score Watch price is Equifax and you only get to run 2 reports with them per year.

-However it’s worth pointing out that even though all 3 credit bureaus would be ideal, the truth of the matter is that the information is overlapping.
+However it’s worth pointing out that even though all three credit bureaus would be ideal, the truth of the matter is that the information is overlapping.
 For example, if something is reported to one bureau, the other two will pick it up usually within a month or two.
-So in actuality, just having Experian should be sufficient for most people.
+So in actuality, just having an Equifax score should be sufficient for most people.

 3 Month Minimum If You Don’t Cancel: As mentioned in the rules (pictured at top) “After your free trial converts, a 3 month minimum subscription applies.”
 So if you intend to cancel and forget to, you will have to pay a minimum of $44.85.